inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 ![bandwidth-tuning-loop](/assets/impacts/bandwidth-tuning-loop.svg)

 So if the first attempt with `bandwidth=1.0` doesn't work, we might try `5`, then `25` or we might try `1/3`, then `1/9` until we find a bandwidth that produces sensible results.

+There is one guiding principle behind all these accept/reject decisions.
+Sometimes a KDE run removes only a handful of data points and to a human eye the result looks perfectly fine, I'd look at it and say: yes!
+I'm happy with this, let's use it.
+But the numbers say we removed almost all the diversity from the data, the standard deviation dropped to almost 0, the IQR IS 0.
+Seeing this, my algorithm gets cold feet and rejects the result, because it assumes it removed too much.
+Since this is running automatically, with no human oversight, it is better to reject a too eager outlier-removal than to keep it. **When in doubt, reject the result.**

 <details markdown="1" class="rabbit-hole">
 <summary>Rabbit hole: Most peaks are outliers</summary>